cmangos/mangos-classic/CONTRIBUTING.md

 When you decide to create a new bug report, please make sure that this report includes:

-* On which revision the bug happens
+* Revision on which you encountered this bug (if known, also the revision or timeframe where it first appeared) - you can also post the link to the commit on the upstream repository
-* Revisions of additional parts of the CMaNGOS familiy (SD2-version, Database Name and Version, and such)
+* Revisions of additional parts of the CMaNGOS familiy (SD2 version, database name and version, and such)
-* What you need to do do trigger the bug, be as detailed as possible.
+* A detailed step-by-step report how this bug can be reproduced
+* A detailed explenation of what DOES happen
+* A detailed explenation of what SHOULD happen  - if possible also add a source why you think this should happen
-  Please use spell-ids in your description, and try to use .cast commands to reproduce your bug.
+* When reporting spell-related bugs, please use spell-IDs in your description, and try to use .cast commands to reproduce your bug.
 This makes reproducing much easier!
-* What IS happening WHEN doing your actions
-* What SHOULD happen when doing your actions - if possible also add a source why you think this should happen
+* When reporting crashes, please include a crash-log (as detailed as possible - we like GDB logs from debug builds!)

-* Please report only one bug per issue/thread!
+* Only report one bug per issue/thread

 # Testing features in development
 ## Importing pull-requests
-Merging pull-requests into your branch for testing can be done by the GUIs provided by Github.
+Merging pull-requests into your branch for testing can be done by the GUIs provided by GitHub.
 For people not wanting to use them, we have a "MergeHelper.sh" script shipped in contrib/

 You can - also on Windows within a Git Bash - start the script by using